 Montana has a strong market for medical malpractice insurance.
 Costs are kept down by tort reform, which is designed to prevent unnecessary legal action and increased litigation and insurance costs.
 In addition, Montana has a number of medical malpractice insurance providers.
 This environment of competition has helped keep Montana's medical malpractice insurance rates lower, on average, than the rest of the country.

-Gallagher’s insurance professionals can help medical practitioners in Montana navigate this environment and leverage the competitive carrier marketplace to produce aggressive rates and appealing coverage structures.
+At Arthur J. Gallagher & Co., our insurance professionals can help medical practitioners in Montana navigate this environment and leverage the competitive carrier marketplace to produce aggressive rates and appealing coverage structures.
+Understanding this essential coverage for physicians can help you protect your career.

 In addition, Montana has a non-economic damages cap of $250,000.
 If total damages are over $50,000, Montana requires damages to be offset by collateral sources of income.
 If a plaintiff has been awarded disability insurance, for example, the total insurance payment is deducted from the damages awarded.